 Step Action 1 The High Glucose Alarm is on by default.
 The alarm level is initially set to 240 mg/dL.
 Tap to change this value between 120 mg/dL and 400 mg/dL.
 If the alarm is on, you will be notified when your glucose rises above the level you set.
 Touch the slider to turn the alarm off.
 Tap SAVE .
 2 Choose the sound for this alarm.
 Tap SAVE .

-3 Override Do Not Disturb for the alarm is on by default.
-Keep Override Do Not Disturb ON if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
-Turn OFF if you want the alarm volume to follow your phone's volume setting, and be silent with Do Not Disturb setting is enabled.
-The alarm vibration will match your phone System Haptics setting.
-Note: You must keep Allow Critical Alerts ON for the App in operating system settings.
+Action Step Override Do Not Disturb for the alarm is on by default.
+Keep 3 Override Do Not Disturb ON if you want the alarm to play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is on.
+The alarm vibration will match your phone setting.
+You won't hear a sound if you have turned on Silent Mode.
+Tap the back button to 4 High Glucose Alarm ← High Glucose Alarm return to the main alarm High Glucose Alarm High Glucose Alarm settings screen.
+When glucose goes below 200 mg/dL > 200 mg/di.
+SOUNDS Custom > Override Do Not Disturb (Example screen (Example screen displayed displayed for iPhone) for Android Phone)